GoWind/GoWind.github.io/thread_local_storage.md

 ```

 3 threads are launched and all stop at the beginning of `increment_i`
-Lets select one thread and step through it, in order for things to be less confusing.
+Lets select one thread and step through it, to make it less confusing.

 ```
 thread select 4